SolDev69/SolCraftLauncher/README.md

 ## Introduction

-* Amethyst is a Minecraft: Java Edition launcher for Android and iOS based on [Boardwalk](https://github.com/zhuowei/Boardwalk) and [PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher)
+* SCL is a Minecraft: Java Edition launcher for Android and iOS based on [Boardwalk](https://github.com/zhuowei/Boardwalk) and [PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher)
 * This launcher can launch almost all available Minecraft versions ranging from rd-132211 to 1.21 snapshots (including Combat Test versions)
 * Modding via Forge and Fabric are also supported.
 * This repository contains source code for Android.
-For iOS/iPadOS, check out [Amethyst-iOS](https://github.com/AngelAuraMC/Amethyst-iOS).
+For iOS/iPadOS, check out [SCL-iOS](https://github.com/AngelAuraMC/SCL-iOS).

-## Getting Amethyst
+## Getting SCL

-You can get Amethyst via two methods:
+You can get SCL via two methods:

-1. **Releases:** Download the prebuilt app from our [stable releases](https://github.com/AngelAuraMC/Amethyst-Android/releases) or [automatic builds](https://github.com/AngelAuraMC/Amethyst-Android/actions).
+1. **Releases:** Download the prebuilt app from our [stable releases](https://github.com/SolDev69/SolCraftLauncher/releases) or [automatic builds](https://github.com/SolDev69/SolCraftLauncher/actions).
 2. **Build from Source:** Follow the [building instructions](#building) below.

 ## Building